 For these people, we believe that education of the benefits is key.

-Like the disengaged, they won’t be your first choice.
+Like the disengaged, this group won’t be your first choice.

-Without proper guidance and education, they might only use the platform once or twice.
+Without proper guidance and education, they might only participate once or twice.

 But they’re not to be disregarded completely.